Texas Forensic Science Commission

 - Fill out the form to create your account username and password

 Once you have an account, to access the study materials:

 - Click the magnifying glass ("Catalog") in the lefthand menu.

-- In the search bar in the Catalog page, search the catalog for "reading" and General Forensic Exam Reading Material will appear.
+- In the search bar in the Catalog page, type "GFALE II" and the course will pop up.

 - Click "ENROLL" or "APPLY".

 The materials will be added to your "Learning" tab in TopClass.

 Undergraduate and graduate students may be eligible to sit for the General Forensic Analyst Licensing Exam one time if they meet the following requirements: